tilman151/tilman151.github.io/_drafts/Kotlin-DSL-for-DL4J.md

 `apply` returns the `ListBuilder` created by `list`.
 Therefore, our function can be used as a drop-in replacement.

-The last offending code is the call of the `layer` function for adding a single layer to the network.
+The last offending code is the call of the `layer` function for adding each layer to the network.
 We can simply outsource the call, and the creation of the layer's `Builder` to an extension function of the `ListBuilder`.
 For the `DenseLayer` and `OutputLayer`, the functions looks like this: